- Written by Rachel Christian

 Investing when you’re young is important — but so is laying a stable financial foundation.

 Before you invest, improve your financial literacy and use that knowledge.
 This includes establishing savings, paying down credit card debt and creating long-term goals.

 Create Emergency Savings

 Most financial planners recommend reserving at least three to six months of living expenses in cash.
 Emergency savings cover essentials such as rent and food if you lose your job or your car breaks down.The only way you can lose in high-quality, long-term investments is if you have to take that money out early for an emergency.

-A young investor should never rely on investments as a safety net, according to Robert Rosen, a Florida-based investment advisor with Edward Jones.
+A young investor should never rely on investments as a safety net, according to Robert Rosen, a Florida-based financial advisor with Edward Jones.

 “The only way you can lose in high-quality, long-term investments is if you have to take that money out early for an emergency,” Rosen said.